 - Certificates with a term longer than one year: You’d lose all dividends on the amount withdrawn for 180 days or for the length since the date of purchase or renewal (whichever is less).

-- Certificate with a term of a term of five years or longer: You’d lose all dividends earned on the amount withdrawn for 365 days or since the date of purchase or renewal (whichever is less).
+- A certificate with a term of five years or longer: You’d lose all dividends earned on the amount withdrawn for 365 days or since the date of purchase or renewal (whichever is less).

 How Much You Earn With Navy Federal Credit Union Over Time

 Time is on your side when you invest in a certificate with NFCU.
-Longer terms tend to carry higher interest rates on all their CD options.
+Longer terms and higher deposits tend to carry higher interest rates on all their CD options.
 But some specific options stand out.
-For instance, a 5-Year CD earns a 3.00% APY.
+For instance, a 5-Year CD earns up to a 0.95% APY depending on balance.
 This rate is significantly high, especially considering that the NFCU operates physical branches.

 The table below outlines what your earnings could look like based on certificate term length and initial deposit.